 Tracy has a lifelong involvement in sport and thrives in ultra distance events.
 Tracy has a degree in Physiotherapy and a Diploma in Community Services.
 A qualified swim teacher, she has been involved in teaching many youth with a refugee background how to swim.
 A passionate advocate for inclusion in sport Tracy’s motivation to create Pushing Barriers stems from her belief that every person has the potential to reach their personal best given the opportunity and support.

 Originally from South Africa, Jenifer immigrated to Australia with her family.
-She is a Registered Nurse with a Masters in Counselling.
+She is a Registered Nurse with a Masters in Counselling as well as a Masters in Social Work.
 Jenifer follows her passion for raising awareness of psychological wellbeing through education and is currently working in mental health.
 She loves working with children, making community connections and firmly believes in the benefits of sport to enhance people’s lives.

 Elizabeth has a background in Accounting and Finance.
 She really admires the work of Pushing Barriers in trying to positively influence the lives of children from refugee backgrounds who are new to the Australian community, helping increase their sense of belonging and wellbeing.
 She is honoured to hold the title of Treasurer and is strongly committed to good stewardship of the funds entrusted to Pushing Barriers by its donors.

 Connie is a Chartered Accountant, graduating in South Africa with Honours and Bachelor of Accounting Science degrees.Connie has held various senior leadership roles in the resources sector, including responsibility for the financial affairs of multinational organisations.
 Connie is proud to be part of the Pushing Barriers team as it works together with supporters and volunteers to positively transform the lives of refugee youth.